3 October 2022 | Financial Planning & Analysis

 1. Dig Deep Into Reporting And Analysis

-The bedrock of cash flow management is gaining a thorough understanding of where money is coming from, and where it’s going.
+The bedrock of cash flow management is gaining a thorough understanding of where money is coming from (cash inflow), and where it’s going (cash outflow).

-Simple, yes, but an area where many startup founders companies fall short.
+Simple, yes, but an area where many companies fall short.

 There are two main financial reports you need to pay attention to:

-In a cash flow projection, you’re essentially going to add up all of your expected revenue for the period (for example, the coming month), including your current account, and subtract the expenses you’ve got coming up.
+In a cash flow projection, you’re estimating your future cash flow by adding up all of your expected revenue for the period (for example, the coming month), including your current account, and subtracting the expenses you’ve got coming up.

 It’s a little more nuanced than that, but you can read about it in full in our comprehensive rundown: How to Create a Cash Flow Projection: Step-by-Step Guide.